gabrieldansereau/ms_downscaling_metawebs/README.md

 [@Baker2015SpeRol; @Baiser2016MotAss], and are part of a common backbone of interactions among all food webs [@Mora2018IdeCom].
 We focused on four of the most studied three-species motifs [@Stouffer2007EviExi; @Stouffer2010UndFoo;
-@Baiser2016MotAss] : S1 (tri-trophic food chains), S2 (omnivory), S4
+@Baiser2016MotAss]: S1 (tri-trophic food chains), S2 (omnivory), S4
 (exploitative competition) and S5 (apparent competition).
-These motifs can be grouped into two pairs according to the ecological information they display: S1 and S2 highlight different trophic structures, while S4 and S5 identicate different competition types.
+These motifs can be grouped into two pairs according to their ecological information: S1 and S2 highlight different trophic structures, while S4 and S5 indicate different competition types.
 Therefore, we compared the spatial distribution of the motifs in each pair to see which ones were dominant across all our sites.
 First, we computed the expected motif count for each of the four motifs for all sites using the localized probabilistic networks from the downscaled metaweb [following @Poisot2016StrPro].
 Then, we compared the expected counts of the motifs within the two pairs.
-To do so, we used a measure of normalized difference similar to the Normalized Difference Vegetation Index (NDVI), where we compute the difference between the two motif counts over their sum.
-We called the index comparing the two trophic motifs (S1 and S2) the Normalized Difference Trophic Index (NDTI), and the one comparing the competition motifs (S4 and S5) the Normalized Difference Competition Index.
-We defined both indexes as: $$NDTI = \frac{(S1 - S2)}{(S1 +S2)}$$ $$NDCI = \frac{(S4 - S5)}{(S4 +S5)}$$ Values for both indexes are bounded between -1 and 1.
+To do so, we used a normalized difference measure similar to the Normalized Difference Vegetation Index (NDVI), where we compute the difference between the two motif counts over their sum.
+We called the index comparing the two trophic motifs (S1 and S2) the Normalized Difference Trophic Index (NDTI) and the one comparing the competition motifs (S4 and S5) the Normalized Difference Competition Index.
+We defined both indexes as: $$NDTI =
+\frac{(S1 - S2)}{(S1 +S2)}$$ $$NDCI = \frac{(S4 - S5)}{(S4 +S5)}$$ Values for
+both indexes are bounded between -1 and 1.
 A value of 0 indicates that both motifs have the same expected counts.
 Positive values indicate that the first motif in each index (S1 and S4) is dominant and has a higher expected count,